Sarah Jane Smith: Literature

 Stories written as in-universe articles in Doctor Who Magazine Winter Special 1991 (subtitled "UNIT Exposed"), made statements about Sarah Jane's life after leaving the Fourth Doctor.
 She wrote a history of UNIT, Fighting for Humankind ("heavily vetted and evidently subjected to considerable censorship"), as well as a series of science fiction novels.
 These featured an extraterrestrial called The Doctor and his companion Nicola Jones, who frequently encountered WIN (World Investigative Network), commanded by General Lutwidge-Douglas.
 Titles included Day of the Dinosaurs, Sutekh the Destroyer and The North Sea Monster.

 Another in-universe article was written by Kevin W. Parker, Roving Reporter, which was a biography of Sarah Jane from her childhood to the early 1990s.
 She grew up with her aunt Lavinia after her parents died in a car crash.
 She went to Caterham School For Girls and the University of Nottingham.
 She was engaged to Andrew Lofts, an aspiring television journalist; it didn't last.
 She ended up working with UNIT; her exact duties were never described.
-In the spring of 1981, she left UNIT after being hospitalized from an accident in a quarry.
+In the spring of 1981, she left UNIT after being hospitalised from an accident in a quarry.
 Afterwards she developed a romantic relationship with Harry Sullivan; they parted amicably and were still very fond of each other, and were still close friends, even to the time of the article.
 She wrote science fiction novels World War Skaro and The Monster at the End of Space which made it onto the Times and New York Times bestseller lists.

 Though there are as yet no original Sarah Jane Adventures novels, many of the television episodes have been novelised.